Stephanie-Delicia/matcha-game/README.md

 - Mar 15th: Winnie running animation?
 I think Winnie will be the only one to be able to run.
 - Mar 17th: Design interior of cafe.
 - Mar 19th: Figure out how you want the close-up section of the game to be (when you are making the drink).
 Will it be show on a table?
 What are the specifics there?
+- Mar 21st: Figure out how to trigger key events.
+So once you do something, it triggers a cutscene or dialogue.
+- Mar 23rd: Design bamboo whisk, chasen, and powder container.
+Need animations for these too for the gameplay.
+- Mar 25th: Probably follow up on last task.
+- Mar 27th: Code gameplay -> Mixing the matcha, adding milk, y yeah.
+- Mar 29th: Figure out game incentives.
+Is there a level up system?
+How can you make drinks better?
+- Mar 31st: Yeah, just misc.
+The first two customers will be Leroy and Feyisola.
+Uhhh yeah. maybe after certain progress, the game just cuts to a demo screen LOL

+A game like this has a lot of expand on.
+Story-wise, setting-wise, the leveling system, new ingredients/drinks, venue/decor.
+I think having all of the above working before adding more would be a really good base.